fgz21/ChicksGold-Test/README.md

 #How run this project?, Running the Project

 - 1: intall GIT and node.js and vite
-- 2: open cmd or used Bash.
+- 2: open with cmd or used Bash.
 - 3: go and select the folder -> cd>desing-chickgold
 - 4: npm run preview.